Veinar/dracan/README.md

 * **allowed_uri_patterns**: An array of regular expressions for URI pattern matching.
 This allows more flexible matching of URIs that follow certain patterns (e.g., `^/api/.*` will match any URI starting with `/api/`).
 * **payload_limiting_enabled**: A boolean flag to enable or disable payload size validation
 * **max_payload_size**: Specifies maximal size of payload in `bytes`.
+* **required_headers**: An object that defines the headers that must be present in the request.
+You can specify:
+  * *Exact header values* (e.g., "Content-Type": "application/json").
+  * *Wildcards* (e.g., "X-API-KEY": "*"), indicating the header must be present regardless of its value.
+  * *Regular expressions* for validating specific header values. _Must comply with [re](https://docs.python.org/3/library/re.html)_.

+prohibited_headers: An array of headers that should not be included in the request.
+If these headers are present, the request will be rejected.

 > **In real case scenario those two JSON config files should be mounted (from config map or secret) in deployment of Dracan on k8s alike systems.**